 What’s needed is a commerce-focused modeling solution that can isolate these more granular activations, properly attributing the lift of commerce marketing programs by providing detailed analysis of performance at the brand, retailer, program and tactic levels.
 These results can then complement traditional models to deliver a better read on the whole picture, big and small.

-The industry’s first end-to-end commerce marketing advisor, Marilyn® lets marketers streamline their data, optimize spending, plan strategy and measure results — all in one platform.
+Marilyn® lets marketers streamline their data, optimize spending, plan strategy and measure results — all in one platform.
 The Marilyn® platform helps clients optimize performance by providing a single source of truth for all omnichannel marketing activity, ROI analysis and attribution, and scenario planning.
-To learn more, contact [email protected]
+Learn more here.